microGen/GeoUtils3D/README.md

 Incomplete list of utility functions for 3D geometry operations.
 Will be updated irregularily.

 ## Basic Usage
 Primitives are implemented as named tuples.
-See Python documentation `collections.namedtuple`
+See Python documentation `collections.namedtuple`.
+Technically, points in 3D space can be expressed as vectors, but I chose to differentiate between points and vectors for sake of clarity.
+Points are thus named tuples and vectors Numpy arrays.

 ### 3D geometry
 The primitives point, line and plane are defined via coordinates in 3D space.